nathaneltitane/l2cu/README.md

 On startup, L²CU verifies the presence of necessary dependencies before proceeding and pocessing the user's request.
 That being said, the user may wish to build or install the following requirements prior to using this utility for convenience's sake:

-- [LeoCAD](https://github.com/leozide/leocad) - Leonardo Zide's multiplatform LDraw compatible model editor
+- [LeoCAD](https://github.com/leozide/leocad) - Leonardo Zide's LDraw model editor

 - [Blender](https://www.blender.org) - The free and open source 3D creation suite